Competing topological phases in a non-Hermitian time-reversal symmetry-broken Bernevig-Hughes-Zhang model: Analysis of the revival of FOTP

 where

-Here, $|u_n^L(k_x)\rangle$ (eigenvector of $H_R^\dagger$) and $|u_n^R(k_x)\rangle$ (eigenvector of $H_R$) refer to the left and right occupied eigenstates for the nanoribbon-configuration.
+Here, $|u_n^L(k_x)\rangle$ (eigenvector of $H_R^\dagger$) and $|u_n^R(k_x)\rangle$ (eigenvector of $H_R$) refer to the left and right occupied eigenstates for the nanoribbon configuration.
 The orthonormality condition in this case is given by, where $m$ and $n$ correspond to the band index \cite{PhysRevLett.121.026808}.

 Let us now discuss Fig. \ref{Fig4} in detail.
 We observe that when $\gamma=0$ and $B_y\neq 0$, the band gap of the projected spin spectra is absent, as illustrated in Fig. \ref{Fig4}(a), and it remains so as long as $\gamma\leq |B_y|$, depicted in Fig. \ref{Fig4}(b).
 This observation, in conjunction with the non-trivial spin Berry curvature (Fig. \ref{Fig3}), indicates that the inclusion of the IPMF only establishes an $\uparrow \downarrow$ spin scattering at the edges of the nanoribbon, without harming the topology of the bulk.
 This, in turn, causes the spin-filtered states at the edges of the BHZ model, in the presence of IPMF, to be gapped, as shown in Fig. \ref{Fig1}(a).
 Note that the gap in the spin spectra is non-existent both in bulk and at the edges in Fig. \ref{Fig4}(b).
 However, as the value of $\gamma$ exceeds $|B_y|$ in Fig. \ref{Fig4}(c), the spectrum becomes fully gapped.
 We thus establish that the $\uparrow\;\leftrightarrow\;\downarrow$ scattering caused by the IPMF is suppressed as the non-hermiticity becomes the dominating factor in the system.
-This reopens the gap in the spin spectra and retrieves the spin-filtered edge states.
+This opens the gap in the spin spectra, as shown in Fig. \ref{Fig4}(c), and retrieves the spin-filtered edge states (Fig. \ref{Fig1}(b)).

 To further establish the topological nature of the edge states beyond $\gamma=|B_y|$, we plot the spin-resolved biorthogonal Berry phase calculated on a 1D closed loop along the $k_y$ direction as a function of $k_x$, illustrated in Figs. \ref{Fig5}(a) and \ref{Fig5}(b).
 Physically, this quantity corresponds to the evolution of the charge center, as a function of $k_x$, for a spin-resolved hybrid Wannier function localized along the $y$-direction and periodic along $x$,